 Bicycle vs. car accidents are usually more complex than a common auto accident injury claim.
 Oftentimes, right-of-way comes into question, so it is important to consult with an experienced bicycle accident attorney who is well-versed in Florida law if you believe that you may have cause to file a lawsuit.

-At Gordon and Doner, our bike accident lawyers have the knowledge, skills, and resources necessary to skillfully litigate your car vs. bicycle injury lawsuit.
+At Gordon & Partners, our bike accident lawyers have the knowledge, skills, and resources necessary to skillfully litigate your car vs. bicycle injury lawsuit.
 During your consultation, a member of our legal team will assess the merits of your claim and guide you on the best course in pursuing legal remedies for your losses.

 For more information on the legal rights which may be available to Florida bicycle accident injury victims or to schedule a confidential, no-obligation consultation with one of our experienced West Palm Beach personal injury attorneys , complete the Free Case Evaluation form on this page.